INSTITUTE FOR GENDER, SEXUALITY, AND FEMINIST STUDIES 2013

 Wilson worked at IGSF for a few years as the Administrative Coordinator before his present position as the Director of Communications.
 After a career as a contemporary dance he obtained a undergraduate degree in Philosophy (McGill) and an M.A. in Dance (UQAM).

 claire [dot] michela [at] mcgill [dot] ca (Claire Michela )

 Claire completed a Joint Honours Degree in Women's Studies and Anthropology at McGill, with a minor in International Development Studies.
 Using this interdisciplinary background, Claire works to connect IGSF students with curricular and extracurricular opportunities on campus.

 WOMEN'S STUDIES PROGRAM

-Faculty Lecturer and Chair, Women's Studies Program
+Chair, Women's Studies Program